How to Run a Facebook Contest

 Use Import Actions to Import Comments

-Gleam offers the ability to import #hashtags into your campaigns using our Import Actions.
+Gleam offers the ability to import comments from your Facebook posts into your campaigns with our Import Actions.

 Connect Your Campaign to a Gallery